-Artwork: RONE, Off Hoddle Street Service Road, Collingwood
+Artwork: RONE, Hoddle Street Service Road, Collingwood

-Our specialised family violence/personal safety services will help you before, during and after your court matter.
+Whether you are the applicant (person applying for a court order) or the respondent (person the order is taken out against) our family violence/personal safety services will help you before, during and after your court matter.

 If you are in immediate danger call 000.

 Intervention Order applications are also available online .

 All applicants (regardless of gender or sexual orientation) are treated with care at the NJC and your safety and wellbeing is important to us.
 We have a raft of services we can provide you with: